-If you love the rich, dark color of coffee, then these gorgeous flooring planks are the ones for you.
-They evoke the timeless style of old Hollywood glamour, like Joan Crawford in Whatever Happened to Baby Jane, and will add value to your home for years to come.
+If you love the rich, dark color of coffee, then this “fantabulous” dark bamboo hardwood flooring is right up your alley.
+It evokes the timeless style of old Hollywood glamour, like Joan Crawford in Whatever Happened to Baby Jane, and will add value to your home for years to come.

 Made from eco-friendly bamboo, these floors have been hand scraped to give you a more traditional and unique look.
 Rest assured though, it’ll also do great in a contemporary setting.
 Bonus: It also goes a long way to hiding any stray scratches from your dog’s nails, your daughter’s soccer cleats, and your son’s rollerblades.

 Strand woven bamboo flooring, although made from grass as opposed to wood, is actually the hardest flooring type there is according the Janka Hardness Scale.
 It easily bests all the other hardwoods on this list and is a huge three times harder than oak.

 Source: Boa-Franc on Flickr